SamVerschueren/gulp-cordova/README.md

     - Build the cordova project for the Android platform.
 3. [`gulp-cordova-build-bb10`](https://github.com/SamVerschueren/gulp-cordova-build-bb10)
     - Build the cordova project for the BlackBerry 10 platform.

+These plugins will become available in the near future

+1. gulp-cordova-build-ios
+    - Build the cordova project for the iOS platform
+2. gulp-cordova-build-wp8
+    - Build the cordova project for the Windows Phone platform
+3. gulp-cordova-build
+    - General builder that can be used for any platform

 ## Author